Residential tenancy changes due to COVID-19

 For detailed information about the changes and how they affect you visit the NSW Fair Trading website or call 13 32 20.

-In summary until the end of the moratorium period, 15 October 2020, landlords are prohibited from giving a termination notice to or applying to NCAT for termination orders due to rental arrears where tenants are financially impacted by COVID-19.
+The moratorium period, which was due to end on 15 October 2020, has now been extended until 26 March 2021.
+The moratorium prohibits landlords from giving a termination notice to or applying to NCAT for termination orders due to rental arrears where tenants are financially impacted by COVID-19.
 Unless:

 - the landlord has participated in good faith in a formal rent negotiation process;